rahim/fog-s3-issue/README.md

 - gem versions ✅
 - ruby version ✅
-- use of IAM profile
+- use of IAM profile ✅
-- region? account? bucket?
+- region? account? bucket? ✅
-- bucket config for my test bucket?

 Observation: that we see the ids in the initial response to the GET suggests we're hitting a different code path in our staging + production cases.

+- could NewRelic be to blame?

 Do we need to recheck our earlier reproduction steps in case AWS have fixed?